sematext/docs/docs/integration/infra.md

 ## How it works

-A Golang-based [Sematext Agent](../agents/sematext-agent) will be installed on your machine.
-This Agent sends all infrastructure data to an Infra App whose token is configured during the Agent's installation.
+A Golang-based [Sematext Agent](../agents/sematext-agent) will be installed on the host you want to monitor.
+This agent sends all infrastructure data to an Infra App whose token is configured during the Agent's installation.

 It is capable of running in two kinds of environments:
 - bare-metal, virtual machine - we provide rpm/deb packages for most popular linux distributions
 - containers - a special sematext/agent container image provides support for monitoring in container environments

 In both cases, installing the agent will start gathering all infrastructure data right away.
-Additionally, it will enable [Monitoring](../monitoring/autodiscovery) and [Logs Autodiscovery](../logs/discovery/intro/) features which make it possible to automatically start monitoring any of supported [Sematext integrations](./index) or to ship logs produced by any process or container.
+Additionally, it will enable [Service Autodiscovery](../monitoring/autodiscovery) and [Logs Autodiscovery](../logs/discovery/intro/) features which make it possible to automatically start monitoring any of supported [Sematext integrations](./index) or to ship logs produced by any process or container.

 ### eBPF Support